Building a House

 No-freeze refrigerators make small crackling noises from time to time.
-If you want to avoid hearing these, especially if the refrigerator is in an open space, plan to have it encased in a fit-to-size space with a (sound insulated) door that you can keep open during the day.
+If you want to avoid hearing these, especially if the refrigerator is in an open space, plan to have it encased in an almost fit-to-size space with a (sound insulated) door that you can keep open during the day.

 For good (room) acoustics, sound should be either absorbed or diffused, not reflected, by areas that are as large as possible.
 Straight, flat walls (including ceiling and floor) reflect and even echo sound, which makes sound unclear / distorted / muddy.
-Soft materials, like textile / felt, absorb and diffuse sounds.
-Rigid materials, like stone, reflects sounds.
+Soft materials, like textile / felt, absorb and diffuse sound.
+Rigid materials, like stone, reflect sound.
 Acoustic drywall (instead of standard drywall) absorbs (high frequency) sound.